Leannelb/BigData/bns_notes/buyandsellnotes.md

     }

-    this toaster is very helpful
+ note:   this toaster is very helpful